bhayatus/SCRUMtious/docs/sprint 0/process.md

 - Whenever there is a bug that needs to be resolved, the team member will create an issue for the others to help resolve.
 - When the issue has been resolved, the users will close the issue and merge that branch with the master.

-Branching naming convention
+Branching naming convention:
-impl_name_of_story, the working feature branch test_name_of_story, the testing branch for a user story fail_test_issuenum_name_of_bug, the branch for a failing test and its fix This branch must have an issue associated with it on GitHub
+- impl_name_of_story, the working feature branch
+- test_name_of_story, the testing branch for a user story
+- fail_test_issuenum_name_of_bug, the branch for a failing test and its fix(This branch must have an issue associated with it on GitHub).

 ### Communication
 The communication between team member will primarily be done through the following technologies: